Skip to main content

 • "What happens when X fails?"
 Failure modes.
 If the database goes down, what happens?
 If the third-party API rate-limits you, what happens?

-The trick is not to memorize answers to all of these — it's to deeply know the project.
+The trick is not to memorize answers to all of these.
+It's to know the project cold.
 If you actually built it, you can answer almost any specific question about it.
 If you didn't, no amount of memorization will save you.

 Rehearse out loud